 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Professional services is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Fox Hills folk.
-Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by walking is the most popular way to get to work amongst Fox Hills residents.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.